Biggest fuck up?

 Since that lightbulb moment, I’ve changed the way I think about business and making money.
-Any unnecessary expenses have been cut and it’s unsurprisingly satisfying seeing your profits grow, relieving a massive pressure.
+Any unnecessary expenses have been cut, and it’s unsurprisingly satisfying to see your profits grow, relieving massive pressure.

 Read Profit First (the book I mentioned above).

 David Arden at My Accountancy Place gave me a copy of Oversubscribed by Daniel Priestley.
 It’s honestly one of the best books I’ve read in a while, explaining how people like Glastonbury can sell out tickets within minutes, yet most of us struggle to fill a free conference.
-The learning from this book combined with some new ways of working from Profit First has changed my mindset massively, which is having a really positive effect at LeftMedia.
+The learnings from this book, combined with some new ways of working from Profit First, have changed my mindset massively, which is having a really positive effect at LeftMedia.